rforbiodatascience23/group_12_project/README.md

 The outbreak-data used in this project can be found [here](https://figshare.com/articles/dataset/A_global_dataset_of_pandemic-_and_epidemic-prone_disease_outbreaks/17207183)

-1. Download DiseaseOutbreaks.7z and open the file on your local devise (as uploading zipfiles is not possible on the R server solutioin)
+1. Download DiseaseOutbreaks.7z and open the file on your local devise (as uploading zipfiles is not possible on the R server solution)
 2. Upload the following CSVs into \_raw folder (create folder or 01_load.qmd will create it and advise adding files):

             DONsRaw.csv